symbolibre/symbolibre/doc/qemu-raspbian-chroot.rst

    (host)% sudo chroot symbolibre-os /bin/env -i TERM=$TERM /bin/bash

 ``env -i`` clears the host environment variables.
 The ``TERM`` environment variable is preserved as it allows the capabilities of your terminal emulator to be properly identified.
+If your terminal is not supported by the newly-installed OS, you can always set ``TERM=linux``.

 Once in the Raspbian chroot, complete the system boostrap.